aigarius/static_blog/blog/2022/06/29/long-travel-in-an-electric-car.md

 for two days with an intermediate stop somewhere around Warsaw with about 12 hours of travel time in each day.
 This would normally include a couple bathroom stops in each day, at least one longer lunch stop and 3-4 refueling stops on top of that.
-Normally this would use about 6 liters of fuel per 100 km on average with total usage of about 270 liters for the whole trip (or about 540€ just in fuel costs, nowadays).
+Normally this would use at least 6 liters of fuel per 100 km on average with total usage of about 270 liters for the whole trip (or about 540€ just in fuel costs, nowadays).
 My (personal) quirk is that both fuel and recharging of my (business) car *inside Germany* is actually paid by my [employer](https://www.bmw-carit.de/en.html), so it is useful